Lisa Byington: Education

+Career

 Byington has worked primarily as a play-by-play announcer and reporter on FOX Sports and Big Ten Network's coverage of college football and basketball games.
 In 2017, Byington became the first female play-by-play to call a college football game for the Big Ten Network.

 Byington announced the 2019 Women's World Cup for Fox and the 2020 Olympic Games as a play-by-play announcer for men's and women's soccer.
 Byington has also worked as a sideline reporter for the NCAA men's basketball tournament with CBS and Turner since 2017.
 On March 19, 2021, she became the first woman to do play-by-play in March Madness history for CBS and Turner Sports.

-In 2021 Byington became the first female full-time play-by-play voice for a major men's professional sports team when she became the full time play-by-play announcer of the Milwaukee Bucks.
+In 2021, Byington became the first female full-time play-by-play voice for a major men's professional sports team when she became the full time play-by-play announcer of the Milwaukee Bucks.
 Byington also handles play-by-play work for the WNBA’s Chicago Sky.